apix76/ShortenURL/README.md

 # Descripcion
 This server shortens your URL to a 10 character string.
-This code was written on Golang and use RestAPI and grpc protocole.
+This code was written on Golang and use RestAPI and grpc protocol.
 To store data code uses Postgresql database with pgx driver, also server can store data in memory.

 # Install
 For install and build execute command below:
 ```
 go install github.com/apix76/ShortenURL@latest
 ```
-# Postgrasql
+# Postgresql
 Setup of table psql is been in the [CreateDb.sql](https://github.com/apix76/ShortenURL/blob/main/CreateDb.sql).

 # Setup config